tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

                                               |
 --------------------------------------------- | -------

-Humans have used all sorts of [numeral systems](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems).
+People have used all sorts of [numeral systems](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems).
 For example, the French use base-10 until seventy, after which point it's a mixture of base-10 and base-20.
 The *Telefol* and *Oksapmin* speaking people of Papua New Guinea use a *Heptavigesimal* (base-27) system, where the words for each number are named according to the 27 body parts they use for counting.

-Oh, and if you wondering, pi is irrational in all of them ... but, on second thought, what if pi were the base? 😕
+<sup>If you are wondering, &#960; is irrational in every numeral system.
+But, on second thought, what if 3.141... were the base? 😕</sup>

 Let's return to binary numbers.
 Here are a few sequences: